hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-actinTrials | BRAF V600E -> Trial A | A list of mutations along with the trial they are associated with within the ACTIN treatment database. externalTrialSource | CKB | The name of the source that has been used for external trials externalTrials | High TMB -> Trial B | A list of mutations along with the trial they are associated with.
+actinSource | ACTIN | The name of the ACTIN source. actinTrials | BRAF V600E -> Trial A | A list of mutations along with the trial they are associated with within the ACTIN treatment database. externalTrialSource | CKB | The name of the source that has been used for external trials externalTrials | High TMB -> Trial B | A list of mutations along with the trial they are associated with.